learn-javascript-courses/learn-javascript/README.md

 Learn JavaScript with Eric Elliott
 ==================================

 An online course series for future application builders.
 Ready to jump in?
-Shop the [Course catalog](http://learn-javascript.ericelliott.me/programming-javascript-applications/).
+[Learn more](https://ericelliottjs.com/).

 ## About Me